nico-tome/42-TC/so_long/README.md

 The logic of my code is simple:

 I start by parsing the map given in argument, check if it's a .ber file, check if I can open it.
 Then i use a [flood fill algorithme](https://en.wikipedia.org/wiki/Flood_fill) to check if I can reach every collectiles and the exit tile.
 I also check if there is only one spawn and one exit, and also if the map is rectangular and i it's surrounded by walls.

+After that I check that all my textures are in the correct folder and with the open permission.
+Then, I setup the mlx window by following the [doc tutorial](https://macrolibx.kbz8.me/guides/initialization/).